The top 6 limitations of CRISPR for successful treatments

-So, it’s not just the limitations of CRISPR technology that restricts clinical trials, but sometimes also the limitations of our biological knowledge.
+So, it’s not just the limitations of technology that restricts CRISPR clinical trials.
+Sometimes, our knowledge is the limiting factor.

 Reason #6 (and some last words): The tool has only been available for a short time

 Guys, it’s time to calm down.
-I know that there are hopes for the CRISPR tool, I know we are in the midst of an epic race between East and West.
+I know that the expectations are high, I know we are in the midst of an epic race between China and the US (who can improve CRISPR the fastest?).
 But check this out: the technology is young.
 2013 was just a couple of years ago.
 The same year Sharknado premiered, and we all talked about it for a week or so.
 Feels like yesterday, I feel you.
-But I think we’re expecting too much in too little time.
+I think we’re expecting too much in too little time.
 I guess that’s what being human is about.

 Nevertheless, we need to calm the f*ck down and realize that there are a lot of decisions and improvements to be made before we can put our trust in CRISPR.
 Especially in the clinics.
-There are obviously fewer restrictions for these things in China compared to here, but let’s not get caught up in the race.
-We need to realize that there are risks with CRISPR treatments at this point.
-Otherwise, we’ll end up with more inpatient fools, trying to inject themselves with CRISPR.
-Here’s a piece of bonus advice: Don’t do it!
+Ok, so China might have fewer restrictions for these things than other countries, but let’s not get caught up in the race.
+We need to realize that there are several risks with CRISPR treatments.
+We don’t want to end up with more inpatient fools, trying to inject themselves with CRISPR.
+And here’s a piece of bonus advice about that: Don’t do it!

 Woah… That got heated… Let’s tone it down a notch and end on a good note.
 I do find the CRISPR-tool amazing and I think we’ll be able to save many lives and suffering in the (maybe not too far) future.
 I’m as excited as anyone else.
-I even think we’ll experience plenty of advancements with CRISPR and CRISPR clinical trials in the coming years.
+I even think we’ll experience plenty of advancements with the CRISPR technology and related clinical trials in the coming years.
 Let’s just chill for a moment and let it happen.
-Artificial intelligence and the robotics field is allowed a relatively slow development.
+Artificial intelligence and the robotics field is allowed relatively slow progress.
 Let’s have patience with something that can both cure or kill us.
 I think it’ll be worth it…

 Has anybody seen Sharknado 2 by the way?
 I hear it’s better than the first one.